mingyang91/ssh-mcp/README.md

 cargo build --release --no-default-features
 ```

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+### CI/CD Pipeline

+This project uses GitHub Actions for continuous integration and deployment:

+- All PRs and commits to main are automatically tested
+- Tagged releases (starting with 'v') are automatically published to crates.io
+- Docker images are automatically built and pushed to Docker Hub
+  - Latest tag for main branch
+  - Version tags for semantic versioned releases (v1.0.0, v1.0, etc.)
+- To create a new release, ensure version in Cargo.toml matches the tag (e.g., v0.1.0)
+- You'll need to set up the `CARGO_REGISTRY_TOKEN`, `DOCKERHUB_USERNAME`, and `DOCKERHUB_TOKEN` secrets in your GitHub repository settings

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.